tonyscottpage/site/_posts/2014-09-26-netflix-leadership.markdown

 image: libb/images/patti-mccord.png
 ---

-**Here's a story of a lift-off moment at Netflix, some crazy freedoms and the lack of rules that made scaling up possible.
+**Here's a story of a lift-off moment at Netflix, some crazy freedoms and a lack of rules that made scaling up possible.
 When Patti McCord's boss hired her to move to Netflix he said let's make the company we always dreamed of.
 She said no. He said what if...**

 ![](/libb/images/patti-mccord.png)